 Creating agreements that work:

-There are mutually agreed upon agreements and there are implied agreements, both have equal weight in terms of consequences for keeping and/or breaking.
+There are three kinds of agreements: 1) Mutually agreed upon agreements.
+2) Implied agreements.
+3) The illusion of an agreement..
+All three have equal weight in terms of consequences for keeping and/or breaking.

-A well crafted and communicated agreement is one that is honored.
+A well crafted co-created agreement is one that is communicated and therefore honored.

-It is both irresponsible and unethical to create a sloppy agreement, one you do not support rigorously and consistently; it's referred to as an illusion of an agreement —it contributes to a student's failure.
+It is both irresponsible and unethical to create a sloppy agreement, one you do not support rigorously and consistently—it's referred to as the illusion of an agreement—it contributes to a student's failure.

 The tutorial will support you in creating agreements that work.

-Press Back button to return to About the Tutorial
+Press Back button to return to About Teacher's Tutorial.